-Easter Pillow Decor DIY
+Easter Pillow Covers DIY

-What is free motion embroidery?
+What is free-motion embroidery?

 What You Need to Make a Free Motion Embroidery Pillow